-The Reverend Canon Robin D. Dodge
+The Very Reverend Canon Robin D. Dodge

 Rector